geromath/ToDoMe/README.md

 `python manage.py runserver`
 - The server is now running, and you can navigate to ToDoMe using your preferred browser, and entering "http://localhost:8000/" into the search bar

+NOTE: For simplicity's sake, we have added a pre-defined admin user and 2 quizzes for users to take.
+- To go to Admin page, allocate to /admin/ (http://localhost:8000/admin/) and input the following information:
+- Username: `Pekka`
+- Password: `Pekka123`
+This is mainly to explore admin rights.

 # Running the tests

-Navigate to the folder where the manage.py file is and
+- Navigate to the folder where the manage.py file is (ToDoMe/root)
 - In the terminal, type: `python manage.py test`

-NOTE: Currently, test coverage is at approximately 50 %, yet Coveralls does not run our tests, and thus only displayed 21 %.
+NOTE: Currently, test coverage is at approximately 66 %, yet Coveralls did not run our tests, and thus only displayed 21 %.
 During Sprint delivery 4, we were at a steady ≈ 72 % coverage, however after Coveralls/Travis CI issues occured, many tests fail to run.
 We are yet to find a solution to this problem, and have temporarily discarded Coveralls.
+Hence, we display test coverage using terminal.

 # Built With